waysact/webpack-subresource-integrity/README.md

 [holds a relatively high market share](https://www.netmarketshare.com/report.aspx?qprid=3&qpaf=&qpcustom=Chrome+45.0&qpcustomb=0) of around 5% at the time of this writing.)

-### Hot Module Reloading
+### Hot Module Replacement

-Chunks loaded via Hot Module Reloading are not currently protected.
+Chunks loaded via Hot Module Replacement (HMR) are not currently protected.
 This shouldn't be a problem because HMR is usually used only in development mode where SRI is not normally needed.

 ## Further Reading